ANSANJAY/ConditionVariableMutexTutorial/11_ Implement.md

 # Detailed Notes on Producer-Consumer Problem Implementation 📝

-## Overview 📚

-- The topic of this lecture is the implementation of the Producer-Consumer problem.
-- The code for this implementation is found in a specific directory, and is divided into multiple files:
-  - Main assignment file: `assignment_producer_consumer_on_Q.c`
-  - Queue data structure: `Q.c` and `Q.h`
-  - Compilation script: `compile.sh`

----

 ## Objective 🎯

 - The objective is to implement the Producer-Consumer problem using threads.
-- The problem uses a queue data structure as a shared resource.
+- The problem uses a `queue data structure` as a shared resource.
 - Four threads will be created in total:
   - Two consumer threads: `Tc1` and `Tc2`
   - Two producer threads: `Tp1` and `Tp2`
 ---

 ## Data Structure 🛠️